10 good reasons

 Play streets give children a chance to play, be active and make friends on their street, whilst also building community and encouraging active citizenship.
 As well as these immediate benefits, they can help to bring about a longer-term culture-change, where streets are safer and friendlier and it is more normal for children to play out.
 Read more about the impact of play streets here.
 Read our blog with some words to inspire from parents and residents.

-As well as all the resources on here and providing individual support where needed, we run regular training and webinars on play streets aimed at parents, activists, councils and community organisations.
+Previously we ran regular training and webinars on play streets aimed at parents, activists, councils and community organisations – check out the recordings here.